OpenSextant/Xponents/solr/README.md

 OpenSextant Solr Gazetteer
 ============================
+NOTE: text was written in plain text originally, not markdown.

 The OpenSextant Gazetteer is a catalog of place names and basic geographic metadata, such as country code, location, feature codings.
 It is currently indexed and stored using Solr 4.2+ (http://lucene.apache.org/solr).
 Currently Solr 4.10+ is used.